- — Kosher, Raw, Vegan

 Coriander used in medicine for centuries in the Middle East, China, India, and South Europe, the regions where this plant is native.
 Today, grown commercially and mainly used as a spice.
 However, if it still carries all the properties that made coriander so valuable to our ancestors.

 Health Benefits of Coriander Seeds

-Long before toothpaste was invented, people chewed on coriander seeds in order to freshen their breath, and even today it’s a major component of natural products for oral hygiene.
-This herb can help you treat mouth ulcers due to its potent antiseptic properties.
+Essential oils in coriander seeds reduce inflammation and swelling, the most unpleasant symptoms of rheumatoid arthritis.
+Also, The seeds possess potent anti-inflammatory and anti-fungal properties.
+Long before toothpaste was invented, people chewed on coriander seeds to freshen their breath, and even today it’s a major component of natural products for oral hygiene.
+This herb helps you treat mouth ulcers due to its potent antiseptic properties.